Perissodactyla: Limbs

 The main axes of both the front and rear feet pass through the third toe, which is always the largest.
 The remaining toes have been reduced in size to varying degrees.
 Tapirs, which are adapted to walking on soft ground, have four toes on their fore feet and three on their hind feet.
 Living rhinos have three toes on both the front and hind feet.
 Modern equines possess only a single toe; however, their feet are equipped with hooves, which almost completely cover the toe.
 Rhinos and tapirs, by contrast, have hooves covering only the leading edge of the toes, with the bottom being soft.

 Ungulates have stances that require them to stand on the tips of their toes.
-Equine ungulates with only one digit or hoof have decreased mobility in their limb, which allows for faster running speeds and agility.
+Equine ungulates with only one digit or hoof have decreased mobility in their limbs, which allows for faster running speeds and agility.

 Differences in limb structure and physiology between ungulates and other mammals can be seen in the shape of the humerus.
-For example, often shorter, thicker, bones belong to the largest and heaviest ungulates like the Rhinoceros.
+For example, often shorter, thicker, bones belong to the largest and heaviest ungulates like the rhinoceros.

 The ulnae and fibulae are reduced in horses.
 A common feature that clearly distinguishes this group from other mammals is the articulation between the astragalus, the scaphoid and the cuboid, which greatly restricts the mobility of the foot.
 The thigh is relatively short, and the clavicle is absent.